-Modern advances in boiler technology mean that they are now more efficient than ever.
-In the past homeowners were often advised to choose an over-sized boiler to compensate for heat loss, this is no longer recommended.
-It will result in wasted energy and is likely to leave you paying more than you need to for your gas bill.
+In the past, homeowners may have been advised to choose a larger boiler to compensate for heat that is lost naturally, such as through the roof, walls and windows of your home.
+But modern advances in boiler technology means that they’re more efficient than ever, and choosing a bigger boiler than you need isn’t recommended.
+It could result in wasted energy and is likely to leave you paying more than you need to for your gas bill.

-Most UK households use a combi-boiler which serves both heating and hot water on demand from the mains water supply.
-They are practical, convenient and fairly low cost to run and where there is just one bathroom are often quite sufficient to meet the needs of the household as far as hot water is concerned.
+Most UK households use a combi boiler, which serves both heating and hot water on demand from the mains water supply.
+They are practical, convenient and cost effective to run.
+Where there is just one bathroom, they are often quite sufficient to meet the needs of the household as far as hot water is concerned.

 If you are likely to be using more hot water, you will certainly want to consider whether a conventional or system boiler that includes a hot water tank is the right choice.

-The higher the flow rate you require, for filling baths more quickly or to have a more powerful shower, the higher the output combi-boiler you will need.
-This means that they are typically over-sized for central heating and therefore less efficient than other types of boiler, such as system and conventional boilers, when heating the home.
+The higher the flow rate you require, for filling baths more quickly or to have a more powerful shower, for example, the larger your boiler should be.
+This means that combis are typically oversized in order to meet heating demands, making them less efficient than other types of boilers, such as system and conventional boilers, when heating the home.

-System boilers and conventional boilers preheat hot water to be stored in a hot water cylinder and therefore hot water flow rate is not as critical.
-The heat load for an average home can vary from around 10 kW to 20 kW, which means that system boilers and conventional boilers can be sized lower than combi boilers.
+System boilers and conventional boilers preheat hot water to be stored in a water cylinder and therefore, hot water flow rate is not as critical.
+The heat load for an average home can vary from around 10 kW to 20 kW, which means that system boilers and conventional boilers can be sized smaller than combi boilers.
 They will therefore be more efficient when heating the home, but they require more space.

-If you have a large house with as many as twenty radiators, a large 35-42 kW combi boiler may be needed to provide sufficient heat with the best economy, or you would be better to change to a system boiler which could be sized more appropriately.
+If you have a large house with as many as twenty radiators, a large 35-43 kW combi boiler may be needed to provide sufficient heat with the best economy, or you would be better to change to a system boiler, which could be sized more appropriately.